1020 Brussels

 21 Enchanting Spots at Royal Greenhouses of Laeken

 It has always been a century-old tradition to allow the public to visit this historical monument.
-Since the Greenhouses are part of the Royal Park, the private garden is closed to the public most time of the year.
+Since the greenhouses are part of the Royal Park, the private garden is closed to the public most of the year.
 Many tourists left with regret when they came to the Royal Greenhouses of Laeken at the wrong time.

 People with Reduced Mobility

-Why Pay €4.00?
+Why Pay €7,00?

-€4.00 is a low cost so that everyone can visit the royalty’s residence.
+€7 is still quite affordable considering that everyone can visit the royalty’s residence.
 Most importantly, part of the collected money funds the Queen’s Works and the restorative work.
 The Queen’s Works help people with financial, housing and social problems.
 A tour around the Royal Greenhouses confirmed that indeed, most of the steel structure and the glass panels are in dire need of some maintenance to restore their honour.

 - Alight at Serres Royales / Koninklijke Serres bus stop.